kirklin/unocss-preset-chinese/README.en.md

 npm install unocss unocss-preset-chinese --save-dev
 ```

-2. In your Unocss configuration file, import unocss-preset-chinese and add it to the presets section:
+2. In your UnoCss configuration file, import unocss-preset-chinese and add it to the presets section:

 ```ts
 // unocss.config.js